 There are more elaborate variants of the discussed techniques as well, described in section 14.5 of (Hastie, Tibshirani, & Friedman, 2009).
 There, non-linear variants of PCA are discussed, called Kernel Principal Components.
 Section 14.6 discusses non-negative matrix factorization which is a variant for non-negative scores and strictly positive data, such as grey values in an image.
 Section 14.7 explains Independent Component Analysis (ICA).
-ICA tries to find scores in the data such that the projection scatterplots of the scores are as different as possible from multivariate normal as possible.
-In practice, this can give better results than PCA if some time series is the result of mixing "independent components".
+ICA tries to find scores in the data such that the projection scatterplots of the scores are as different as possible from multivariate normal.
+An example where this is beneficial is the classical cocktail party problem where various microphones in the room pick up sound from several independent sources such as talking people, music, etc. The sound time series from each of the microphones form the input; but there is no spectral analysis or FFT applied.
+PCA would find the most common part of the sound between the microphones, and ICA tends to find the separate sources of sound.